anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 #### JWS Signature

-The domain registrar MUST sign the RVR artifact using its LDevID credential following the definitions of {{Section 3.4 of !I-D.ietf-anima-jws-voucher}}.
+The domain registrar MUST sign the RVR artifact using its EE credentials following the definitions of {{Section 3.4 of !I-D.ietf-anima-jws-voucher}}.

 ### Backend Response Artifact: Voucher {#voucher_artifact}